It’s cellar, laundry and powder room week on The Block Triple Threat!

 The judges were divided over the cellar with Neale saying he feels comfortable in the space and enjoys the concept and artwork, whereas Shaynna and Neale were not fans of the wire racks or paint colours.
 Perhaps if they had another $8000 of wine stored in those racks they would have felt quite differently!

-What did you think of tonight’s rooms?
+What did you think of the cellar, laundry and powder rooms revealed tonight?
 Do you have a favourite feature?
 Tell us in the comments below!